RafaGago/base_library/readme.md

 3. Go to the "build/premake" folder and execute "./premake5 gmake".
 This generates the makefile.

-4. Go to the "build/linux".
-Now you can use make for building.
+4. The makefile is now on the "build/linux" folder.
 If you specify "config=debug" yo will build debug binaries.
 Binaries are placed under "build/stage".